• Skip to primary navigation

 3. Materials

-5. The reason why we love tearing paper (hint bilateral coordination)
+5. The magic behind torn paper apples (hint bilateral coordination)

 6. Why is bilateral coordination important?